All Episodes

 Telephone number if you want to be with us today, 800-282-2882.

-The email address is Rush at EIBNet.com.
+The email address is rush at EIBnet.com.

-I forgot in a previous hour to welcome those of you watching the program on the uh DittoCam today.
+I forgot in a previous hour to welcome those of you watching the program on the DittoCam today.

 We did get it fixed.

-It was all out of whack and out of it.
+It was all out of whacking out.

-It was the white balance that was all screwed up, and as usual, uh Brian Braeme of the Cleaning Crew for coming in here and playing around with the uh with the dials.
+And as usual, Brian blamed the cleaning crew for coming in here and playing around with the dials.

-Anyway, you can turn them and it won't make any difference.
+Anyway, you can turn them, and it won't make any difference.

-Cleaning crew can come in here and screw up all they want.
+The cleaning crew can come in here and screw up all they want.

-Uh, and we welcome all of you there.
+And we welcome all of you there.

 I validate you all day long.